HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/container_configuration/configure_opensearch/configure_a_contentsource_api.md

 ## Out-of-the-box content sources

-If enabled in the Helm chart during deployment, the search v2 configures the content sources out-of-the-box.
+If enabled in the Helm chart during deployment, the Search v2 configures the content sources out-of-the-box.
 These content sources are for the `wcm`, `dam`, `jcr` and `portal` types and are scoped at your configured context root and base portal.